proto-aiken-13/tp/docs/UserGuide.md

 adding extra information for a student named Ted can easily be done using the various keyword features as listed in our [Features Section](#features)

-`npc_track` saves teaching assistant from having to spend so much precious time by reducing the complexity by doing it in a one-stop manner using `npc_track`.
+`npc_track` saves teaching assistants from having to spend so much precious time by reducing the complexity by doing it in a one-stop manner using `npc_track`.

 Not ready to use `npc_track`?
-Fret Not, you can jump to the [Quick Start](#quick-start) section to begin your `npc-track` journey
+Fret Not, you can jump to the [Quick Start](#quick-start) section to begin your `npc_track` journey

 If you have used `npc_track` before, you can proceed to the relevant sections via our [Table of Contents](#toc) on